natsumerinchan/Fake_Sudo/README.md

 # Fake_Sudo
- Use sudo on Android shell.
+ Use a fake sudo on Android shell.